BCICDIS/BCICIS/README.md

 We are a Non-Governmental Organization (NGO) focused on developing and advancing the field of Open-Source Intelligence (OSINT) with a focus on cyberspace.
 Although still in its early stages, we are committed to learning, growing, and collaborating with like-minded individuals and organizations to fulfill our vision of becoming a leading name in OSINT and intelligence investigations.

+**Our Organization operates in two divisions:**

+1. **Public Division:** Focused on public awareness, tutorials, and developing open-source tools and resources for intelligence and cybersecurity professionals.
+This division is dedicated to education, outreach, and providing valuable resources to the global community.

+2. **Deep-division:** Specializes in high-risk, covert, and intricate intelligence missions.
+The Deep-division operates beyond the surface level, tackling more sensitive, complex, and confidential operations within the cyberspace realm.
+This division is the backbone of our organization’s riskier missions and intelligence investigations, working on challenging objectives that often involve closed-source or restricted environments.

 ---

 ## **Preface**